-A rent deposit guarantee scheme landlords London will assist people in finding and paying for housing when they need it.
+A rent deposit guarantee scheme landlords London and Northern Ireland will assist people in finding and paying for housing when they need it.
 Rather than the tenant being financially responsible for paying the rent deposit and in some cases, the first month’s rent in advance, the scheme will cover the cost, either at no additional cost to the tenant, or with an agreement that the tenant pays it back over time.
 There are various different schemes designed to help people afford private rental housing, each offering different services.

 How Do Rent Deposit Guarantee Schemes Work?

 There are different rent deposit guarantee schemes London options available, all of which will work in different ways.
 Some schemes will find accommodation for the tenant, while others will ask that tenants find their own suitable property before they take over to negotiate with the letting agency or landlord.
-In some cases, the scheme might liaise with the landlord to reduce the cost of the deposit or the rent in order to help the tenant find suitable housing.
+In some cases, the scheme might liaise with the landlord to reduce the cost of the security deposit or the rent in order to help the tenant find suitable housing.
 Other schemes offer services where they will view and check the property on behalf of the tenant to make sure that it is safe, suitable, and in good condition.

-The deposit and any advance rent that is required will usually be guaranteed by the scheme.
+The security deposit and any advance rent that is required will usually be guaranteed by the scheme.
 Some schemes will ask the tenant to repay the deposit and advance rent that they have paid on the tenant’s behalf.
 This is usually done through agreed upon instalments that are paid monthly or weekly for a set period of time.
-Once the tenant moves out, the deposit will be refunded to the tenant, as long as there is no damage to the property, or any unpaid rent or other bills that it needs to cover.
+Once the tenant moves out, the deposit will be refunded to the tenant, as long as there is no damage to the rented property, or any overdue rent or other bills that it needs to cover.

 On the other hand, some schemes don’t ask the tenant to repay the deposit, and it is returned to the scheme when they move out.
-However, if there are reasons why the full deposit is not refunded, such as unpaid rent or bills or damage to the property, the tenant will need to repay this amount to the scheme.
+However, if there are reasons why the full deposit is not refunded, such as unsettled rent or bills or damage to the property, the tenant will need to repay this amount to the scheme.
 This will be agreed by the scheme and the tenants together, without the involvement of the landlord.